 Trixie and Carol use their charm to talk all of us onto the Harvard Cheer-leading Squad.
 For some odd reason the boys believe the 3D girls should be dressed in long pants and sweaters, like the boys.
 Trixie, Carol and Jill plan to sew skirts and school blouses.
 I berate them for falling into a stereotype.
 Mummy promises that appropriate female cheer outfits will be delivered before the weekend.
 The cheer-leading boys are miffed.
 They know that their days as stars of the sidelines are over.
 Once we work on routines together, their reluctance evaporates.
 Building a pyramid with the girls at the top takes them to new heights.
 Ever bold Jill volunteers to be at the apex and to flip onto two boys on the ground.
 I’m relegated to choreographer, which is fine.
-I tell them that I’ll be in the press box, to play my MOOG for the National Anthem.
+I tell them that I’ll be up in the press box, to playing the National Anthem on my MOOG.
 The Marching Band is practicing at the same time.
 I’m emboldened to approach the Band Director, suggesting that the spirit section Tim & I had proposed now be allowed.
 He dismisses the idea, out of hand.
 He says we are better off with the cheerleaders.

 As I’m leaving, the boys who want to join the Sitting Band approach me.

 “Let’s hope he has a heart attack and dies,” one of the trumpeters snarls.
 I worry he may be prophetic.
 Progress marches on.

 I realize I can play my MOOG throughout the game, like the organist at old-time silent movie theaters.